Gnayoah/UOTAN-WearBox/README.md

 Smart watches can install third-party applications and root!
 Support one click installation, invalid complex command line!
 Installing and uninstalling software on your smart watch, modifying DPI, cleaning memory and other operations have never been so simple!

+This is a program made with Easy Programming Language, so it has the following features:
+1. Small memory consumption
+2. Beautiful and friendly interface
+3. Compatibility and friendliness

 #### Please check before downloading
 1. Only x64 bit system installation is supported
 2. Win11 is recommended and compatible with win7 ~ win10 systems
 3. The device supports USB 2.0 or above interface (or WLAN / Bluetooth)

 #### Installation tutorial
-1. Go to [official website]（ https://www.miuibbs.com/ ）Download the latest version
+1. Go to [official website](https://www.miuibbs.com/) Download the latest version
 2. Install watch assistant (please trust the program in case of poison reporting)
 3. Double click the program to open the watch assistant to use (the program has its own driver, which can be unsupported by some systems, and the driver needs to be downloaded from the browser)